Myriopteris tomentosa: Distribution and habitat

 Myriopteris tomentosa is found in Mexico ranging from Veracruz north along the eastern side of Mexico and west to Sonora.
 To the north, it is found in the southwestern US, widespread through Texas and Oklahoma to northwestern Arkansas and the southern edge of Missouri, and also ranges through the Appalachian Mountains from Alabama through Virginia and West Virginia.
 Reports of the species from Pennsylvania were incorrect.

 Woolly lipfern typically grows on rocky slopes, in crevices, and on ledges, on a variety of rocks such as limestone or granite.
 It is found at altitudes ranging from 200 to 400 m.

 Ecology and conservation

 While globally secure (G5), M. tomentosa is threatened in a few states at the edge of its range.
 It is only known historically from Kansas.
-NatureServe considers it to be critically imperiled in Missouri and West Virginia.
+NatureServe considers it to be critically imperiled (S1) in Missouri and West Virginia, and vulnerable (S3) in North Carolina and Virginia.

 Cultivation

 Myriopteris tomentosa can be cultivated in moist to dry, circumneutral garden soil, well-drained and sandy.
 It is comparatively easy to grow, unlike some other members of the genus.
 It requires high light or full sun.